 - Childhood Lead Poisoning Prevention Program develops and policies and strategies to prevent lead poisoning

 - Educates the public and health care providers about childhood lead poisoning.

 - Provides funding to state and local health departments.

 - Supports research to measure effectiveness of prevention efforts at federal, state and local levels.

 DC Water offers free annual lead testing to help residents identify potential lead sources.
 Lead test kits are delivered to customer households to allow homeowners to collect water samples.
 To request a free lead test kit, contact the Drinking Water Division at 202-612-3440 or email firstname.lastname@example.org.

 If lead is present in your drinking water, if you have pipes or plumbing fixtures that contain lead, or if you don’t know the material type, you should take steps to minimize potential lead exposure until all sources of lead have been removed.
 Flush your pipes before using any tap water for drinking or cooking.
-Run the water until it the temperature changes and then allow it to run for an additional one to two minutes.
+Run the water until it the temperature changes and then allow it to run for an additional two minutes.
 Use only cold water for drinking and cooking.
-You may also choose to filter your water.
-If you are pregnant, nursing or have children under age six, DC Water recommends that you filter your water before drinking and cooking until all sources of lead have been removed.
+Filter your water before drinking and cooking until all sources of lead have been removed.
 This includes water used for making infant formula, beverages, and ice.